nus-cs2103/mentors/README.md

     * mention GitHub features (e.g., fenced code syntax) the student can use to improve the post
 * Optionally, student mentors **can supplement resolved issues**  by adding more info e.g., why the solution works, alternative solutions not mentioned.
-* **Do not answer admin questions** (e.g., questions about module requirements).
+* **Do not answer admin questions** (e.g., questions about course requirements).
   Even tutors are prohibited from answering admin questions.
 Prof will answer those.
 * **It's best not to answer theory questions** too.
-  This is because it is hard for you to keep track of which topics have been covered by a specific time in the module.
+  This is because it is hard for you to keep track of which topics have been covered by a specific time in the course.
   It can confuse students if your answer refers to topics not covered yet.
 * **Avoid duplicate answers** by checking the prior posts in the thread before posting yours as the same answer might be already present in the thread.
 Otherwise you might end up creating _spammy_ posts.